 It's always hard to keep up good habits during the warmer months, especially when you're traveling.
 When the weather is hot, it can be easy to load up on sugary drinks and desserts, which, when not done in moderation, is not the healthiest choice.

-Being in a new place, having jam-packed days, or just wanting to unwind can make your healthy habits hard to maintain.
-Use these wellness traveling tips to keep up healthy habits while heading out on summertime adventures.
+Being in a new place, having jam-packed days or just wanting to unwind can make your healthy habits and healthy relationships with food hard to maintain.
+Use these wellness traveling tips to keep up healthy habits while heading out on adventures.

 Once you get into a wellness routine, consistency is key to get the most benefits, which can be hard when you're traveling.
-The best way to stick to your routine while traveling is to bring travel sizes of your favorite products, like Vital Proteins’ Matcha Collagen Stick Packs.
-Travel-friendly packs like this make it easy to stick to your routine without lugging around bulky containers while you travel.
-If your favorite product doesn’t come in a travel size, make your own with small tupperware containers!
+The best way to stick to your routine while traveling is to bring travel sizes of your favorite products, like Vital Proteins® Matcha Collagen stick packs, Hydration** + Collagen or any of our new Wellness Gummies.

 If you need a bit more structure than that, a good strategy to follow is the 70/30 rule.
 For 70 percent of your meals, choose health-forward dishes that focus on proteins, fruits or vegetables and whole grains.
 For the other 30 percent, give yourself a little more freedom to indulge in the food around you.
-This helps you feel balanced in your choices while also enjoying the best local ice cream spot free of guilt.
+This helps you feel balanced in your choices while also enjoying the best local ice cream spot.